rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ![New filter input field.](rlproject-filter.png)
 </center>

-The idea was that as a typed characters in the filter input field, the lines that did not match would get excluded from the top split.
+The idea was that as I typed characters in the filter input field, the lines that did not match would get excluded from the top split.

 When I made the modification to add the input field, I had to force it in.
 I